-- For the period January 1, 2022 to December 31, 2023, we determined whether state aid was properly determined and deposited in accordance with Act 205 requirements by verifying the annual deposit date of state aid and determining whether deposits were made within 30 days of receipt. - For the period January 1, 2022 to December 31, 2023, we determined whether annual employer contributions were calculated and deposited in accordance with the plan's governing document and applicable laws and regulations by examining the municipality's calculation of the plan's annual financial requirements and minimum municipal obligation (MMO) and comparing these calculated amounts to amounts actually budgeted and deposited into the pension plan as evidenced by supporting documentation. - For the period January 1, 2022 to December 31, 2023, we determined that there was no employee contributions required due to the fact that employee contributions were appropriately waived by the municipality. - For the period January 1, 2022 to December 31, 2023, we determined that there were no benefit calculations prepared. - We determined whether the January 1, 2023 actuarial valuation report was prepared and submitted by March 31, 2024 in accordance with Act 205 and whether selected information provided on this report is accurate, complete, and in accordance with plan provisions to ensure compliance for participation in the state aid program by comparing selected information to supporting source documentation.
+- For the period January 1, 2023 to December 31, 2024, we determined whether state aid was properly determined and deposited in accordance with Act 205 requirements by verifying the annual deposit date of state aid and determining whether deposits were made within 30 days of receipt. - For the period January 1, 2023 to December 31, 2024, we determined whether annual employer contributions were calculated and deposited in accordance with the plan's governing document and applicable laws and regulations by examining the municipality's calculation of the plan's annual financial requirements and minimum municipal obligation (MMO) and comparing these calculated amounts to amounts actually budgeted and deposited into the pension plan as evidenced by supporting documentation. - · For the period January 1, 2023 to December 31, 2024, we determined whether annual employee contributions were calculated, deducted, and deposited into the pension plan in accordance with the plan's governing document and applicable laws and regulations by testing total members' contributions on an annual basis using the rates obtained from the plan's governing document in effect for the years in the period noted and examining documents evidencing the deposit of these employee contributions into the pension plan. - For the period January 1, 2023 to December 31, 2024, we determined that there were no benefit calculations prepared. - We determined whether the January 1, 2023 actuarial valuation report was prepared and submitted by March 31, 2024 in accordance with Act 205 and whether selected information provided on this report is accurate, complete, and in accordance with plan provisions to ensure compliance for participation in the state aid program by comparing selected information to supporting source documentation.

-The Mercer Borough Police Pension Plan participates in the Pennsylvania Municipal Retirement System (PMRS), which is an agent multiple-employer public employee retirement system that acts as a common investment and administrative agent for participating municipal pension plans.
+The Palmyra Borough Police Pension Plan participates in the Pennsylvania Municipal Retirement System (PMRS), which is an agent multiple-employer public employee retirement system that acts as a common investment and administrative agent for participating municipal pension plans.
 PMRS issues a separate Annual Comprehensive Financial Report, copies of which are available from the PMRS accounting office.
 PMRS's financial statements were not audited by us and, accordingly, we express no opinion or other form of assurance on them.

-Borough officials are responsible for establishing and maintaining effective internal controls to provide reasonable assurance that the Mercer Borough Police Pension Plan is administered in compliance with applicable state laws, regulations, contracts, administrative procedures, and local ordinances and policies.
+Borough officials are responsible for establishing and maintaining effective internal controls to provide reasonable assurance that the Palmyra Borough Police Pension Plan is administered in compliance with applicable state laws, regulations, contracts, administrative procedures, and local ordinances and policies.
 As previously described, we tested transactions, interviewed selected officials, and performed procedures to the extent necessary to provide reasonable assurance of detecting instances of noncompliance with legal and regulatory requirements or noncompliance with provisions of contracts, administrative procedures, and local ordinances and policies that are significant within the context of the audit objectives.

-The results of our procedures indicated that, in all significant respects, the Mercer Borough Police Pension Plan was administered in compliance with applicable state laws, regulations, contracts, administrative procedures, and local ordinances and policies.
+The results of our procedures indicated that, in all significant respects, the Palmyra Borough Police Pension Plan was administered in compliance with applicable state laws, regulations, contracts, administrative procedures, and local ordinances and policies for the periods noted above.

 The accompanying supplementary information is presented for purposes of additional analysis.
 We did not audit the information or conclude on it and, accordingly, express no form of assurance on it.

-The contents of this report were discussed with officials of Mercer Borough and, where appropriate, their responses have been included in the report.
+The contents of this report were discussed with officials of Palmyra Borough and, where appropriate, their responses have been included in the report.
 We would like to thank borough officials for the cooperation extended to us during the conduct of the audit.

-Timothy L. Detoor
+Timothy L. DeFoor